codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 - the provider also distributes the Merkle root of the parity data together with the FRI proof.
 This is the proof (a singleton Merkle path) connecting the original data Merkle root and the codeword Merkle root (storage proofs will be validated against the latter)
 - the metadata is updated: the new content ID will be Merkle root of the codeword, against which storage proofs will be required in the future.
 Of course one will also need a mapping from the original content ID(s) to the new locations (root + pointer(s) inside the RS encoded data)

 Remark: If the 2x storage overhead is too big, after executing the protocol, we may try to trim some of the parity (say 50% of it).
 You can probably still prove some new Merkle root with a little bit of care, but non-power-of-two sizes make everything more complicated.
+WARNING: This "truncation" may have serious implication on the security of the whole protocol!!

 Remark #2: There are also improved versions of the FRI protocol like STIR and WHIR.
 I believe those can be used in the same way.
-But as FRI is already rather complicated, for now let's concentrate on that.
+But as FRI is already rather complicated, for now let's just concentrate on that.

 ### Batching

 FRI is a relatively expensive protocol.
 I expect this proposal to work well for say up to 1 GB data sizes, and acceptably up to 10 GB of data.
 But directly executing FRI on such data sizes would be presumably very expensive.

-Fortunately, FRI can be batched, in a very simple way: Suppose you want to prove that $M$ vectors $v_i\in \mathbb{F}^N$ are all codewords.
-To do that, just consider a random linear combination (recall that Reed-Solomon is a linear code)
+Fortunately, FRI can be batched, in a very simple way: Suppose you want to prove that $M$ vectors $v_i\in \mathbb{F}^N$ (for $0\le i <M$) are all codewords.
+To do that, just consider the random linear combination (recall that Reed-Solomon is a linear code):

 $$ V := \sum_{i=1}^M \alpha^i v_i $$

 with a randomly chosen $0\neq\alpha\in\mathbb{F}$ (choosen by the verifier or via Fiat-Shamir).
 Intuitively, it's very unlikely that any of $v_i$ is _not a codeword_ but $V$ is (this can be quantified precisely).
-So it's enough to run the FRI on the combined vector $V$.
+So it's enough to run the FRI protocol on the combined vector $V$.

 Note: If the field is not big enough, you may need to either repeat this with several different $\alpha$-s, or consider a field extension.
 This is the case for example with the Goldilocks field, which has size $|\mathbb{F}|\approx 2^{64}$.
 Plonky2 for example choses $\alpha\in\widetilde{\mathbb{F}}$ from a degree two field extension $\widetilde{\mathbb{F}}$ (so approx. 128 bits), which is big enough for any practical purposes.
 FRI is then executed in that bigger field.

-This approach has another nice consequences: Now instead of doing one big RS encoding, we have to do many smaller ones.
+This batching approach has another nice consequence: Now instead of doing one big RS encoding, we have to do many smaller ones.
 This is good, because:

 - that's always faster (because of the $O(N\log(N))$ scaling of FFT)
 - it needs much less memory